eChook/eChook-Arduino-Nano/README.md

 ## Usage
 To run this code you will require the [Bounce2](https://github.com/thomasfredericks/Bounce2) library.
 If you are updating to the new code please ensure your `Calibration.h` file is backedup.
 Enjoy :)

+## Modifications
+Some people have already modified the eChook to make it work exactly how they want!
+If you have any modifications of your own you want to share get in touch and we'll add them here.

+#### 4 Line LCD Driver information display and Digital Temperature Probes
+Derby Grammar have implemented an LCD driver information display, and replaced the thermistors with pre-calibrated temperature probes.
+See their code here: https://github.com/DerbyGrammar/eChookArduinoNano